-Onset: as provided or the current time if not provided Duration: as provided Content delay: as provided Recode time: as provided Content: as provided Kind: as provided, or speech if not provided Location: as provided, or external if not provided Each new sound will generate a maintenance event which will not be shown in the trace.
+Onset: as provided or the current time if not provided Duration: as provided Content delay: as provided Recode time: as provided Content: as provided Kind: as provided, or speech if not provided Location: as provided, or external if not provided Other slots: the event and/or sound chunk will have additional slots set as provided

+Each new sound will generate a maintenance event which will not be shown in the trace.
 It will have an action of stuff-sound-buffer and no parameters.
 It will occur at the time the sound event becomes detectable, and this is where the testing is done to determine whether or not a new sound should be stuffed into the aural-location buffer.

 If a sound is successfully created and added to the audicon of the model then t is returned.
-If there is no current model or an invalid parameter is provided a warning will be displayed and nil will be returned.
+If there is no current model or meta-process or an invalid parameter is provided a warning will be displayed and nil will be returned.